Skip to navigation Skip to content

 • Date of Event: the date of event that caused the debt.
 This can be the same as the start date

-• End Date: end date of AoS debt
+• End Date: end date of AoS debt, is the date paid to (not delivery date)

 • Calculated Amount: total AoS debt amount